 For example, if your column heading was "City" you should write it in your message as "#City#".

-If the same column name is found in both your input and output spreadsheet (the data that the Phantom scrapes), the input spreadsheet will take priority.
+If the same column name is found in both your input and output spreadsheet (the data that the Phantom scrapes), the input spreadsheet will take priority over the output.

 Don't forget that placeholder tags are cAsE sEnSiTiVe!